scottjehl/PE/README.md

 <script defer src="/path/to/🔗.js"></script>
 ```

-From there, no additional custom scripting will be needed to keep HTML elements bound to their data sources.
+With those in place, no additional custom scripting will be needed to keep HTML elements bound to their data sources.
 In the browser, 🔗.js is designed to listen for updates to the data and update the markup automatically.
-From here, any code you write that updates data sources directly will cause the HTML to reflect those changes.
+So from here, any code you write that updates data sources directly will cause the HTML to reflect those changes.

 While it should be noted that while this first example shows a common relationship to a property in a potentially large data structure, `data-🔗-text` can reference any variable available in the environment you'd like.
 As a wild example, on the client-side, 🔗 can even track a built-in variable like `window.innerWidth`: